padde/padde.github.io/blog/_posts/2014-04-29-turbolinks-with-jekyll.markdown

 title:  "Turbolinks with Jekyll"
 ---

-Despite the fact that many people curse [Turbolinks](https://github.com/rails/turbolinks) for messing up their Javascript, I think it is a great way to improve the perceived rendering speed of a web page.
-When a page contains (almost) no Javascript, the setup is really simple.

-Turbolinks was built for Rails, but I was wondering whether it would be possible to use it with [Jekyll](http://jekyllrb.com), which powers this very site.
+[Turbolinks](https://github.com/rails/turbolinks) is a great way to improve the perceived rendering speed of a web page.
+It was built for Rails, but I was wondering whether it would be possible to use it with [Jekyll](http://jekyllrb.com), which powers this very site.
 Good news: It turned out to be incredibly simple!
 Here are the steps.
 Of course, you may need to adjust the location of your `javascripts` folder.